 Alabanza: “God Who is mighty has done great things for me, holy is His name” (Lk 1:49).

-Referencia: (For a related teaching on Spiritual Blindness, listen to, download or order our CD 65-1 or DVD 65 on our website.)
+Referencia: (For a related teaching on Mary’s Visitation, listen to, download or order our CD 73-3 or DVD 73 on our website.)

 El Nihil Obstat establece que no existe impedimento para la publicación de un libro o folleto.
 No implica acuerdo con contenido, opiniones o afirmaciones expresadas en el mismo.